• Skip to primary navigation

 Ingredients

-• 3 to 4 tablespoons butter or margarine, divided (approximately)
+- 3 to 4 tablespoons butter or margarine, divided

 Instructions

-• Heat ½ tablespoon of butter in a small non-stick frying pan (I use a non-stick frying pan that's around 8 inches in diameter) over medium heat.
+- Heat ½ tablespoon of butter (or margarine) in a small non-stick frying pan (I use a non-stick frying pan that's around 8 inches in diameter) over medium heat.

-• Reduce heat to medium-low and add 1 tablespoon of butter to pan.
+- Reduce heat to medium-low and add 1 tablespoon of butter (or margarine) to pan.

-• Once butter is melted and foamy, pour in egg mixture.
+- Once butter (or margarine) is melted and foamy, pour in egg mixture.
 Cook for 1 minute or so and as the egg starts to cook and set around the edges, gently use a silicone spatula to release.
 As the egg cooks, periodically tilt and rotate the pan slightly to gently swirl the uncooked egg around so it flows around the pan and underneath itself.
-Continue cooking (releasing the egg from the edges with the spatula and gently swirling the egg around the pan) until the egg is almost cooked, about 2 to 3 minutes or so more.
+Continue cooking (releasing the egg from the edges with the spatula and gently swirling the egg around the pan) until the egg is almost cooked, about 2 to 3 minutes more.

 Notes

-• Use a small non-stick pan (mine was around 8 inches).
+- Use a small non-stick frying pan (mine was around 8 inches).
 That way it’s perfectly portioned.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.